Badgerati/Pode/docs/Tutorials/Logging/Overview.md

 # Overview

-There are two aspects to logging in Pode: Methods and Types.
+Logging in Pode consists of two main components: Methods and Types.

-* Methods define how log items should be recorded, such as to a file, terminal, or event viewer.
+- **Methods**: Define how log items should be recorded, such as to a file, terminal, or event viewer.
+Each logging method operates in its own runspace, providing isolation and efficiency.
+The exception to this is the Custom method, which by default runs in the same runspace as the log dispatcher unless the `-UseRunspace` parameter is specified.

-* Types define how items to log are transformed, and what should be supplied to the Method.
+- **Types**: Define how log items are transformed and what data should be supplied to the Method.

-For example when you supply an Exception to [`Write-PodeErrorLog`](../../../Functions/Logging/Write-PodeErrorLog), this Exception is first supplied to Pode's inbuilt Error logging type.
-This type transforms any Exception (or Error Record) into a string which can then be supplied to the File logging method.
+When you supply an Exception to [`Write-PodeErrorLog`](../../../Functions/Logging/Write-PodeErrorLog), the Exception is first processed by Pode's built-in Error logging type.
+This type transforms the Exception (or Error Record) into a string format, which can then be recorded by the logging method (e.g., File).

-In Pode you can use File, Terminal, Event Viewer, or a Custom method.
-As well as Request, Error, or a Custom type.
+Pode supports various logging methods, including File, Terminal, Event Viewer, Syslog, Restful, or Custom methods.
+Additionally, you can utilize different logging types such as Request, Error, or Custom types.

-This means you could write a logging method to output to an S3 bucket, Splunk, or any other logging platform.
+This flexibility allows you to create a custom logging method that can output logs to various platforms, such as an S3 bucket, Splunk, or any other logging service.

 ## Masking Values